Jencyca/learning-data-analytics/README.md

 - Day 15: Implemented Logistic Regression and Decision Tree models to predict customer churn.
 Evaluated models using accuracy, precision, recall, and confusion matrix and Implemented cost impact analysis including monthly revenue loss, annual revenue loss, and potential savings from churn reduction.
 Finished Hackerrank SQL probelms and earned SQL(Basic) and SQL(Intermediate) Certifications.
 - Day 16: Finished Dashboard for Customer Churn Project using PowerBI.
 - Day 17: Completed Customer Churn Project and uploaded in Github.
+- Day 18: Prepared Resume for Data Analytics Fresher role and applied for it.
+- Day 19: Looked for fresher role in websites and noted.
+- Day 20: Applied for Associate Analyst in Deloitte.